GuiWukai/sport-react-real/gucci-cheese/README.md

+## Below are the dependencies that you need to create a React Application.
+This README is provided by Facebook and not by the developers at echosport

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>